“4. Leadership and Councils in the Church of Jesus Christ,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2021).

 Your consecrated service requires a sacrifice of time, but do not neglect your own needs and the needs of your family.
 Seek the guidance of the Holy Ghost to help you balance and fulfill your responsibilities (see Mosiah 4:27).

 Leaders encourage members to engage in God’s work by becoming “true followers of … Jesus Christ” (Moroni 7:48).
-To do this, leaders first strive to be the Savior’s faithful disciples by following His teachings and example (see Luke 18:22).
-Then they can help others draw nearer to Heavenly Father, Jesus Christ, and the Holy Ghost.
+To do this, leaders first strive to be the Savior’s faithful disciples.
+Then they can help others draw nearer to Him.
 In the process of helping others, they become better disciples themselves (see Mosiah 18:26; Doctrine and Covenants 31:5).